 i) All Premier Teams must provide an accredited Scorer for each Match / Inter-Divisional Cup / Plate Game.
 Training will be provided by Beds County.
 Scorers are not required to be affiliated to England Netball and the minimum age for Scorers is 14 years of age.
 Scorers are able to play in the match and change each quarter.
 Level of expenses offered to scorers to be determined by each Team.

-j) Umpires who have achieved the England Netball ‘Into Officiating Award’ or above, and are 16-18 years old may be permitted to umpire in LD&DNL in Division 1 and 2 provided that an adult umpire is with them for the duration of the match.
+j) Umpires who have achieved the England Netball ‘Into Officiating Award’ or above, and are 16-18 years old may be permitted to umpire in LD&DNL in Division 1 and 2 provided that the Co-Umpire is over 18 years of age.

 k) The requirement for teams to provide a scorer is open to other non-Premier divisions should both teams agree, and each provide a scorer.